avosa/recipes/README.md

 The app will be listening on port 5000 i.e. [localhost:5000](http://127.0.0.1:5000/)

 # Deploying the app for production
+## Method 3 - Production
+Here we will have a taste of the app on production using CI/CD pipeline

 ## Prerequisites
 - AWS Account - If you dont have one you can create one a Free Tier at their official [website](https://aws.amazon.com/free/)
 - Terraform - For provisioning infrastructure in AWS